JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 was not contained in the ouptut dataset, whereas it was contained in the input dataset.
 Therefore, the data must be lost somewhere in between during the shuffling.

-We had a look ad the Distributed cluster and sure enough, we discovered it was in a weird state.
+We had a look at the Distributed cluster and sure enough, we discovered it was in a weird state.
 As it turned out, the day before, some of the hardware nodes hosting this cluster had been rebooted.
-This affected the scheduler and two of the workers, while the two other workers of the cluster were running on nodes that were not rebooted.
+This affected the scheduler and two of the workers, while the two other workers of the cluster had kept running without reboot.
-As it looked like, after the reboot of the scheduler, these two workers were not able to connect to the new scheduler, so we ended up with a cluster with only two workers, while the two old workers were running in an endless loop trying to connect.
+As it looked like, after the reboot of the scheduler, the two workers that had kept on running were not able to connect to the new scheduler, so we ended up with a cluster with only two workers, while the two old workers were running in an endless loop trying to connect.